Learning Resources

 HMASDC

-In a recent episode, moderator Annie Evans, from New American History at the University of Richmond, mentioned that K-12 teachers often lack access to the most recent scholarship or funds to purchase new titles for their classroom.
+In a recent episode moderator Annie Evans, from New American History at the University of Richmond, mentioned that K-12 teachers often lack access to the most recent scholarship or funds to purchase new titles for their classroom.
 The generous members of the History Matters community immediately responded with "tell us how we can help!"
 From that conversation, our Books for Teachers campaign was born.

 Teachers from across Annie's network of K-12 educators, historians, and digital humanities scholars helped crowdsource a list of titles.
-Members of the HMASDC community began sending books ...
-SO many books!
-This summer and into the coming school year, as Annie and the New American History team travel across the country providing free history education professional learning sessions, she will pack a few books to give away to teachers in every zip code she visits!
-Use the QR code above or the link below to donate a book.
+Members of the HMASDC community began sending books...SO many books!
+This summer and into the coming school year as Annie and the New American History team travel across the country providing free professional learning sessions for history and social studies educators, she will pack books to give away to teachers in every zip code she visits!
+Use a QR code above or the links below to donate a book.

-Join us on Friday mornings at 10 AM EST for another edition of HMASDC!
+Join us on Friday mornings at 10 AM EDT for another edition of HMASDC!

 This work by New American History is licensed under a Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0) International License.
 Permissions beyond the scope of this license may be available at newamericanhistory.org.